How to Get the Intune Enrollment errors Outta Your Ass

 As shown above, you need to configure the credential type to use: User Credential because Device Credential is only supported with Co-management or Azure Virtual Desktop.
 As shown in part 5 you needed to configure the MDM scope because the enrollment user-based NOT device-based

-When you have SCCM co-management in place for your HAADJ devices you could notice the 0x82aa000 error in the event log.
-Normally when you have configured the Auto MDM enroll GPO to use Device Credentials you are good to go!
+When you have SCCM co-management in place for your HAADJ devices you could notice the 0x82aa0008 error in the event log.
+Normally, when you have configured the Auto MDM enroll GPO to use Device Credentials, you are good to go!

 But as shown below, you could still run into the “Impersonation failure” error

-If you are noticing this error, please make sure that a user is logged in!
-Even when using device credentials it seems to fail when no user is logged in.
+If you notice this error, please make sure that a user is logged in!
+Even when using device credentials, it seems to fail when no user is logged in.

-So please make sure a user is logged in on the device and if you don’t want to wait, just use the device enroller again! but this time with the AADeviceCredential paremeter
+So please make sure a user is logged in on the device.
+If you don’t want to wait, just use the device enroller again, but this time with the AADeviceCredential parameter.

 %windir%\system32\deviceenroller.exe /c /AutoEnrollMDMUsingAADDeviceCredential